shivannis/xandr-docs-public/xandr-docs/articles/invest/vast-check.md

 ---
 title: Microsoft Invest - VAST Check
-Description: Third-party VAST and VPAID video creatives undergo checks on XML.
+description: Third-party VAST and VPAID video creatives undergo checks on XML.
 This article describes the different outputs you may see and corrective action that can be taken.
 ---

 # Microsoft Invest - VAST check